webarkit/webarkit-testing/README.md

 ### Instructions

-Before all, you need to clone this repository with the WebARKitLib submodule:
+Before all, you need to clone this repository with the WebARKitLib and opencv submodules:

 ```
 git clone --recursive https://github.com/kalwalt/webarkit-testing.git
 ```

-then if you plan to modify the C++ source code run `./build.sh` , the script will download the opencv pre-built.
+then if you plan to modify the C++ source code, you need to build opencv, run `./build_cv_w_docker.sh`, the script will build OpenCV with docker.

-You are ready to modify the code and remember to re-build the project every time with: `npm run build` and  re-build js code with `npm run dev-es6`
+You are ready to modify the code and remember to re-build the project every time with: `npm run build` and  re-build js code with `npm run build-es6` if you want a dev build use  `npm run dev-es6`.

 ## Examples